Ford recalls over 634K SUVs due to fuel leaks and fire risk

 The Dearborn, Michigan, automaker said Thursday it’s not recommending that owners stop driving the vehicles or park them outdoors because fires are rare and generally don’t happen when the engines are off.

-Repairs aren’t yeta available, but once they are, owners should schedule service with a preferred dealer, Jim Azzouz, executive director of customer experience, said in a statement.
-Owners will be notified by letter starting Dec.
+Repairs aren’t yet available, but once they are, owners should schedule service with a preferred dealer, Jim Azzouz, executive director of customer experience, said in a statement.
+Owners will be notified by the letter starting Dec.
 19.

 Owners can take their SUVs to the dealer and get a free loaner, or they can get free pickup and delivery.